-Antiretroviral therapy has enabled people to live long lives with human immunodeficiency virus (HIV).
-As a result, most HIV-infected adults in the United States are >50 years of age.
+Antiretroviral therapy has enabled people to live long lives with HIV.
+As a result, most HIVinfected adults in the US are over 50.
 In light of this changing epidemiology, HIV providers must recognize and manage multiple comorbidities and aging-related syndromes.
 Geriatric principles can help meet this new challenge, as preservation of function and optimization of social and psychological health are relevant to the care of aging HIV-infected adults, even those who are not yet old.
 Nonetheless, the field is still in its infancy.
 Although other subspecialties have started to explore the role of geriatricians, little is known about their role in HIV care, and few clinics have incorporated geriatricians.
-This article introduces basic geriatric nomenclature and principles, examines several geriatric consultation models from other subspecialties, and describes our HIV and Aging clinical program to encourage investigation of best practices for the care of this population.
+This paper introduces basic geriatric nomenclature and principles, examines several geriatric consultation models from other subspecialties, and describes our HIV and Aging clinical program to encourage investigation of best practices for the care of this population.